 Today Kandy is the centre of Buddhism, Arts, Crafts, Dancing, Music and Culture.
 Visitors can see these dance & music performances at the daily cultural performance which starts in the evening and runs for more than 1 hour.
 With more than 7 different dance performances, captivating drumming and the skills of the traditional musicians on display, this show will give you a great insight into traditional Sri Lankan culture.

 Enjoy breakfast at the resort and proceed to Galle, the stunning coastal town in southern Sri Lanka.
 Check in at the resort for the next 2 nights and spend the day at leisure.

 Enjoy breakfast at the resort, and spend the morning at leisure.
-Visit Galle fort, for “the taste of the east” experience with a local family including lunch.
-Return to the resort afterwards, and spend day at leisure.
+Visit Galle Fort, for “the taste of the east” experience with a local family including lunch.
+Return to the resort afterwards, and spend the day at leisure.

 Taste of the East Experience

 Galle was once a trading hub for Arab merchants and with them came many dishes, perhaps most quintessential is Biryani.
 Often served at Muslim family celebrations and festivities, Biryani comprises side dishes such as raita, cashew curry, Malay pickle, curried peas and meats and other spiced vegetables that accompany flavoured rice.
 This lesson in your host’s own kitchen is authentic and fun as you join her daughters to craft a meal which you will all sit down and eat together as a family.